Antiprism Up Next

 keyword: none - sets no color

-n - order of vertex
+n - color by number of sides

-u - unique coloring
+u - unique color

-v - color with average adjacent vertex color (-V colors first)
+v - color with average adjacent vertex color

-s - symmetric coloring
+s - symmetric coloring [,sub_group,conj_type]

-d - color by convexity
+b - color faces by convexity using all dihedral angles

 o - newly created faces by operation